UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 ~~~
 {: .output}

-Now the outputted table looks better.
+Now the output table looks better.

 <!-- > ## Warnings and Errors
 > It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
 An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
 You need to fix any errors that arise.
 Warnings, are probably best to resolve or at least understand why they are coming up.
 {.callout} -->

-Another thing we can do is to tell the `read_csv` function what the column names should be with the `names` argument where we give it the column names we want as a Python list.
+Another thing we can do is to tell the `read_csv()` function what the column names should be with the `names` argument where we give it the column names we want as a Python list.
 If we do this, then we need to skip 2 rows including the original column headings.
-Let's also save this data frame to `co2_emissions_dirty` so that we don't have to read it in every time we want to clean it even more.
+Let's also save this data frame to `co2_emissions_dirty` so that we don't have to read it every time we want to clean it even more.

 ~~~